wso2/docs-is/en/docs/guides/identity-federation/add-idp.md

-        So in order to configure this, you must add the SAML identity provider as an identity provider in the Identity Server using the instructions in this topic.
+        So in order to configure this, you must add the SAML identity provider as an identity provider in the Identity Server using the instructions on this topic.
 When configuring this in the Identity Server, you must specify the token alias for this scenario to work.
         This indicates that any token coming from the SAML identity provider must have this alias value in the audience restriction element.